Plan Inca

 The Inca Plan (Plan Inca) was an instrument to rationalize development implemented by the military dictatorship of the self-proclaimed Revolutionary Government of the Armed Forces of Peru, based on the National Planning System.
 It was led by President Juan Velasco Alvarado, chairman of the ruling military junta during the dictatorship, with the recommendations of the Committee of Advisory Officials to the Presidency (Comité de Oficiales Asesores de la Presidencia, COAP).

 Plan Inca was announced on July 28, 1974, on the occasion of the 153rd anniversary of the independence of Peru.

 Goal

 Within twenty years, the Inca plan was to achieve "the integration of the population, its distribution throughout the economic space of the country and achieve per capita income no less than the current one."
 These objectives had to be achieved in a purely Peruvian environment; for this reason the government declared its identity: "Neither capitalist nor Marxist-Leninist."
-Socialist self-management and, as a form of government, popular democracy were put into practice.
-In practice, it had an economy in transition to socialism; made efforts to approach communist countries.
+Socialist self-management was partially made reference toand, as a form of government, popular democracy was made a slogan.
+In practice, it had an economy that has been described as ‘in transition to socialism’; made efforts to approach communist countries.